jamesplease/redux-resource/docs/faq/state-tree.md

 #### Can I store additional properties on each state slice?

 Yes, you can.
-The only requirement is that you don't change the structure of the state that you start out with: make sure that `resources` remains an Array, and that `meta`, `lists`, and `labels` remain Objects.
-If you stick with that, then you shouldn't run into any issues.
+The only requirement is that you don't change the structure of the state that you start out with: make sure that `resources`, `meta`, `lists`, and `labels` remain Objects.
+If you stick with that you shouldn't run into any issues.

 As a convention, we recommend only storing data relevant to the resource in the slice.
 Use another slice for other information.